modelica/newsletter/_2023-MC/IBPSATutorial.md

 The Modelica IBPSA Library has been developed over the past decade, from 2012-17 as part of [IEA EBC Annex 60](https://www.iea-annex60.org/), from 2017-22 as part of [IBPSA Project 1](https://ibpsa.github.io/project1/) and since 2022 as part of the [IBPSA Modelica Working Group](https://ibpsa.github.io/modelica-working-group/).

-*Agenda and Registration*
+#### Agenda and Registration

-For workshop agenda, visit https://github.com/ibpsa/modelica-working-group/wiki/2023-10-09-Tutorial-Aachen
+For workshop agenda, visit [our github wiki](https://github.com/ibpsa/modelica-working-group/wiki/2023-10-09-Tutorial-Aachen).

 Registration for the workshop is done through the [conference registration](https://2023.international.conference.modelica.org/registration.html).